ronalddatcher/Project_Synapse/README.md

 The true intelligence emerges in the **Synthesis** step of the loop, where the agent finds emergent connections *between* the outputs of these three reasoning modes.
 An insight is formed when an anomaly from inductive reasoning is explained by a powerful analogy and aligns with the user's true intent.
 This allows the agent to solve complex problems in a way that mimics human intuition.

+## LLM Compatibility & Agent Priming

+A key finding of this project is that agent performance is not just a function of the protocol, but also of the target model's "personality" and its response to priming instructions.

+*   **Gemini & GPT-5:** The primary protocol, `Synapse_Agent_Protocol.md`, functions as intended on models like Google's Gemini and OpenAI's GPT-5.
+These models correctly parse the meta-instructions and adopt the agent persona.

+*   **Mistral AI:** The same protocol was not successfully executed by Mistral AI's model, which tended to analyze the protocol as a piece of text rather than embodying the agent.

+To address this, a separate file, `Synapse_Agent_Protocol_MistralAI.md`, has been included.
+This file uses a more forceful and direct **"Protocol Interpreter"** meta-instruction designed to compel the Mistral model to execute the symbolic logic.
+This demonstrates that achieving true, cross-platform agent portability requires tailoring the priming strategy to the unique characteristics of each foundational model.

 ## Blueprint for the Future

 Project Synapse aims to be a working model for AI that can: